-"Easy" modification of a fuel oil boiler for combustion improvement and exhaust gas recirculation.
+"Easy" modification of a fuel oil boiler to improve combustion and recirculate exhaust gases.

-Water, produced in significant quantities (1L burned oil produces about 1kg of water), could be used to improve the combustion of fuel oil in a boiler, much as allowed the technique of water doping on thermal engines.
-This is the idea that 2 members wanted to test on on forums.
+The water, produced in significant quantities (1L of burnt fuel oil produces about 1kg of water), could be used to improve the combustion of fuel oil in a boiler, a bit as allowed the technique of water doping on heat engines.
+This is the idea that 2 members wanted to test on the forums.